Joe Biden triumphs over Trump as voters repudiate divisive, bullying president

 After the voting, Biden had made repeated appearances at which he expressed his confidence in his eventual victory but counseled Americans to be patient as election workers tallied the ballots.
 He also vowed to be a president for all Americans, not just those who elected him.

 “It’s been a long and difficult campaign,” Biden said Wednesday in Wilmington, Del.
-“But it’s been a more difficult time for our country, a hard time.”
+“But it’s been a more difficult time for our country, a hard time.

 “I know how deep and hard the opposing views are in our country,” he added.
 “But I also know this as well: To make progress, we have to stop treating our opponents as enemies.
 We are not enemies.”